pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/tls_self_signed_certificate.markdown

 openssl req -sha256 -addext "subjectAltName = IP:X.X.X.X" -newkey rsa:4096 -nodes -keyout privkey.pem -x509 -days 730 -out fullchain.pem
 ```

-Where the `X.X.X.X` must be replaced with the IP address of your local machine running Home Assistant (e.g., `192.168.1.20`).
+Where the `X.X.X.X` must be replaced with the IP address of your local machine running Open Peer Power (e.g., `192.168.1.20`).

 For details about the parameters, please check the OpenSSL documentation.
 Provide the requested information during the generation process.